I am a HCI researcher, Technology consultant, and 4th year Phd candidate at Northwestern University.

 As a human-computer interaction (HCI) researcher, I use participatory and community-based research methods to co-design technologies that support frontline workers / healthcare providers & promote positive health outcomes for all.
 I have experience conducting user-centered research in AI for health, digital safety, workplace technologies, and more.
 I am advised by Maia Jacobs in the Personalized & Adaptive Technology for Health (NU-PATH) Lab.

-As a technology consultant, I provide & facilitate foundational trainings to understand and address technology-facilitated abuse, particularly for survivors of domestic violence.
-I work closely with The Network: Advocating Against Domestic Violence on initiatives to build Chicago’s capacity to increase digital safety practices and support survivors of tech abuse.
+As a technology consultant, I create & facilitate trainings to understand and address technology-facilitated abuse, particularly for survivors of domestic violence.
+I work closely with The Network: Advocating Against Domestic Violence on initiatives to build Chicago’s capacity to increase digital safety practices, trauma-informed care, and support within local communities.

 Email at: [ conniewchau@u.northwestern.edu ] / conniewchau [@] u [dot] northwestern [dot] edu.